GrfxGuru/gatsby-starter-netlify-cms/src/pages/blog/2020-10-22-free-or-paid-content.md

+---
+templateKey: blog-post
+slug: /free-or-paid-content
+author: Peter Witham
+tags: ["Journal"]
+title: Considerations When Choosing Between Free or Paid Content
+date: 2020-10-22T01:39:00
+blurb: Content has value, but should you make it for free or charge?
+Some thoughts to help you decide.
+---

 I am always evaluating the way I deliver content.
 Eventually, the question turns to make it free or paid?
 A predicament that I have been working through for a couple of months now.
 I want to offer some tips to those of you that may be considering creating paid content, including how to decide if you should do it at all.

 ## Why consider charging for anything at all?